RTBHOUSE/mimuw-lab2024L/lab03/README.md

   "type": "record", "name": "Message",
   "fields": [
     {"name": "id", "type": "long"},
-    {"name": "field2", "type": ["null", "string"], "default": null, "aliases": ["field1"]}
+    {"name": "field2", "type": ["null", "string"], "default": null, "aliases": ["field1"]}, {"name": "counter", "type": ["null", "long"], "default": null}
   ]
 }
 ```
 **Be sure to rebuild and re-run the application afterwards!**

-Reading any previously written record should return it contents but with the new `field2` name.
+Reading any previously written record should return its contents but with the new `field2` name.

 You can add some more changes to the schema, like an additional field, etc.
 What kind of change would break the schema compatibility?